ssalvaterra/LIB-201/LIB201-Fall2021-narrative.md

 - Bailey, Beth. <a href="https://www.worldcat.org/title/from-front-porch-to-back-seat-courtship-in-twentieth-century-america/oclc/613632266&referer=brief_results"> From Front Porch to Back Seat: Courtship in Twentieth-Centry America.</a>  Johns Hopkins UP, 1993.

+- Bullis, Harry A. "Mrs. American - The Money Manager." _Vital Speeches of the Day_ 23, no. 18 (July 1957): 574.

+- “Husband and Wife.
+Rights and Liabilities of Husband as to Third Party.
+Liability of Husband for Wife’s Necessaries When He Has Furnished Her with Money.”
+1930. _Harvard Law Review_ 43 (6): 961–62. doi:10.2307/1330788.

 - Moris, Sara Elizabeth. <a href="https://mlp.ent.sirsi.net/client/en_US/muw/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:931679/ada?rt=CKEY|||CKEY|||false">“Good Equipment Makes a Good Homemaker Better”: Promoters of Domestic Technology in Mississippi, 1930-1940.</a> Mississippi State University Master’s Thesis, 2004.

+- Miller, Katherine I. (2008) "My Father and His Father: An Analysis of World War II Correspondence," _Journal of Family Communication_, 8:2, 148-165, DOI: 10.1080/15267430701857349

+- Norris, Frank.
+(2008) "WWII Cold Weather Training in Denali," excerpt from _Administrative History of Denali National Park_, https://www.nps.gov/articles/dena-wwii-training.htm.

+- "Training the American GI."
+The National WWWII Museum. https://www.nationalww2museum.org/war/articles/training-american-gi

 - Schulman, Bruce J. <a href="https://www.worldcat.org/title/from-cotton-belt-to-sunbelt-federal-policy-economic-development-and-the-transformation-of-the-south-1938-1980/oclc/614322091&referer=brief_results">From Cotton Belt to Sunbelt: Federal Policy, Economic Development, and the Transformation of the South, 1938-1980.</a> Duke University Press, 1994.

+- Stogdill, Emily L. 1937.
+“What the Mothers of College Students Should Know.” _Pi Lambda Theta Journal_ 15 (3): 37–43.

 <!--resources used to do Pauline's economy of motherhood section-->